Big Buck Hunter: Development

 Big Buck Hunters concept came from Play Mechanix founder George Petro.
 After the release of Midway's Invasion: The Abductors in 1999, Petro thought that hunting games were popular in homes but there was also a lack of those in arcades.
 He pitched the idea to the design team, and shortly after started developing the prototype, with Incredible Technologies handling the manufacture of the arcade machine.
 Incredible Technologies partnered with Play Mechanix to release the rest of the games until Call of the Wild in 2005.
 In 2006, the Big Buck Hunter series had sold around 7,500 units.

 Needing financial support to make the next game in the series, Big Buck Hunter Pro, the developers contacted Raw Thrills in January 2006.
 As a part of the agreement, Play Mechanix continued to design the games, while Raw Thrills took over the production and distribution.
-In March 2008, Raw Thrills released Big Buck Safari, which introduced hunting in Africa, as well as trophy hunting, and included animals such as zebras, elephants, hippos, and other big animals.
+In March 2008, Raw Thrills released Big Buck Safari, which introduced trophy hunting in Africa.
 They released Open Season in November 2009, which added more animals to Pro.
 In November 2010, Big Buck World was released to celebrate the 10th anniversary of Big Buck Hunter.
-It combines Open Season and Safari into one cabinet.
+It combines Open Season and Safari into one arcade cabinet.

-In 2012, they released Big Buck HD, which combined elements from Pro and Safari and presented them in 1080p high-definition graphics, and added groundbreaking online features such as the ability to compete with players from other locations live, improved tournaments, and easier account creation.
+In 2012, they released Big Buck HD, which combined elements from Pro and Safari.
+The game has a resolution of 1080p and online connectivity which enabled online matchmaking and tournaments.
 A Duck Dynasty-themed side game was added in 2013.
 In 2015, the update Big Buck HD Wild was released.
-The game added new animals in annual software updates through 2018, as well as a zombie-themed shooter side game.
+New animals were added to the game through 2018, as well as a zombie-themed shooter side game.

 The developers partnered with Anheuser-Busch InBev, offering a special permit that unlocks a special "Great White Buck" level.
-The money earned from purchases of those went to the National Forest Foundation to help preserving forests in the United States.
+Proceeds were donated to the National Forest Foundation.

 In 2020, Big Buck Hunter Reloaded was released.
-In addition to new animals, two new side games were introduced, including a sequel to the zombie game as well as a partial remake of Raw Thrills' previous arcade rail shooter Terminator: Salvation, which was released in 2010.
-And it also presented a brand new player interface to make it easy to navigate.
+In addition to new animals and user interface changes, two new side games were introduced, including a sequel to the zombie game as well as a partial remake of Raw Thrills' previous arcade rail shooter Terminator: Salvation, which was released in 2010.